richardsonmarkj/Lowrider3/README.md

 Forum build thread here: [LR3 in Washington - n00b build](https://forum.v1e.com/t/lr3-in-washington-n00b-build)

+## As Printed

+The [as-printed](./as-printed) directory contains the 3mf files for everything I printed.
+Files were saved from OrcaSlicer 1.9 which has a different format that is not compatible with earlier versions, but geometry should still load.

 ## My build measurements

 Work Area: 48" x 24" (1220mm x 610mm)